rackerlabs/rackspace-how-to/content/cloud-servers/investigating-compromised-servers.md

 product_url: cloud-servers
 ---

-This article describes the tools that are available for performing an analysis of a compromised server.
+This article lists the tools that are available for performing an analysis of a compromised server.
 (Cleaning the compromised server is outside of its scope.)
-The goal of this guide is to show you what information is available to help you determine the following information:
+Using these tools help you determine the following information:

 - The point of entry
 - The origin of the attack